 Lunch: Find an Abuelo’s on your way over to Dallas for a Tex-Mex lunch.

-Afternoon: After lunch continue on to Dallas to the Perot Museum of Nature and Science located in Victory Park, near Downtown Dallas.
+Afternoon: After lunch, continue on to Dallas to the Perot Museum of Nature and Science located in Victory Park, near Downtown Dallas.
 This 4 level science museum will have your kids learning and playing for hours.
-Be sure to hit the downstairs area where you can race a dinosaur or cheetah!
+Be sure to hit the downstairs area where you can race a dinosaur or a cheetah!

 Evening: Return to Fort Worth and have dinner at Mi Cocina a casual Tex-Mex eatery near the Sheraton next to Sundance Plaza.

 Morning: Visit the Fort Worth Cultural District